United States Senate Committee on Finance: Role

 In addition to having jurisdiction over legislation, the Committee on Finance has extensive oversight powers.
 It has authority to investigate, review and evaluate existing laws, and the agencies that implement them.

 Jurisdiction

-In accordance of Rule XXV of the United States Senate, all proposed legislation, messages, petitions, memorials, and other matters relating to the following subjects is referred to the Senate Committee on Finance:
+In accordance of Rule XXV of the United States Senate, all proposed legislation, messages, petitions, memorials, and other matters relating to the following subjects are referred to the Senate Committee on Finance: